The World of Adventures

 The neighborhood extends.
 There are apartments above and alleys behind and a school three blocks over and a bank that nobody goes inside.

 Ava has a theory about the bank.
 She has explained it twice.
-The Crew is still processing the first explanation.
+The Magpyes are still processing the first explanation.

 The Core Truths